AnirbanBoral/dynamic-agriculture-price-prediction/README.md

 # dynamic-agriculture-price-prediction

-This project predicts agricultural commodity prices using historical market data.
-It employs machine learning, to model complex price patterns and help stakeholders make informed decisions.
-The repository includes data preprocessing, modeling, and visualization scripts for effective price forecasting.
+## Project Description
+This project predicts the modal price of agricultural commodities using machine learning.
+It leverages historical market data, commodity details, and arrival dates.

+## Dataset
+- Provided data includes features such as `Market`, `Commodity`, `Variety`, `Grade`, `Arrival_Date`, and `Commodity_Code`.
+- Target variable is `Modal_Price`.
+- Data preprocessing includes encoding of categorical variables and date transformation.

+## Features

+## Installation and Usage